SockAndSandal/Retro-Shadow-Buttons/README.md

 ## Contributing

 Pull requests are the way to go here.
-I really only have two rules for submitting a pull request: match the naming convention (camelCase, categorised [fades, bounces, etc]) and show a demo of submitted animations in a [pen](https://codepen.io).
+I really only have two rules for submitting a pull request: match the naming convention (camelCase, explain what you've done) and show a demo of submitted animations in a [pen](https://codepen.io).
 That **last one is important**.